 Recognizing the promising potential, designing localization algorithms based on RIS information remains a challenging task.
 This complexity stems from the difficulty in reconstructing the high-dimensional RIS information.
 The passive nature of RIS makes it challenging to actively gather signals received at the RIS.
 Furthermore, using low-dimensional BS information to derive high-dimensional RIS information results in non-unique outcomes, as each BS data can correspond to multiple distinct RIS information.
 The uncertainty in the signal reconstruction process requires innovative algorithms to accurately acquire the RIS information.

-To tackle this challenge, we employ the data-driven methods. i.e., convolution neural network (CNN), to design an RIS information reconstruction (RIS-IR) algorithm.
+{To tackle this challenge, we employ the data-driven methods. i.e., convolution neural network (CNN), to design an RIS information reconstruction (RIS-IR) algorithm.
 Consequently, transfer learning is employed to design a fingerprint based algorithm to localize the mobile user (MU).
-The main contributions of this paper are summarized as follows: \begin{itemize} \item[1)] { We propose an RIS-IR algorithm for reconstructing RIS information using BS information.
-The RIS-IR algorithm includes a data processing module for preprocessing low-dimensional BS information, a CNN module for feature extraction, and an output module to produce the reconstructed high-dimensional RIS information. }

-\item[2)] {We propose a transfer learning based fingerprint (TFBF) algorithm utilizing reconstructed high-dimensional RIS information for localization.
+The RIS-IR algorithm includes a data processing module for preprocessing low-dimensional BS information, a CNN module for feature extraction, and an output module to produce the reconstructed high-dimensional RIS information.
+We propose a transfer learning based fingerprint (TFBF) algorithm utilizing reconstructed high-dimensional RIS information for localization.
 Specifically, we adapt a pre-trained DenseNet-121 model to map the reconstructed signal received at the RIS to the MU's position.
-Initially, an input module is added to extract features from the RIS information.
-Then, the output of input module is fed into the adapted DenseNet-121.
-Finally, the DenseNet-121 output is passed to the output module, which determines the MU's coordinates.}

-\item[3)] Simulation results reveal that the localization accuracy of the proposed TFBF algorithm is enhanced by utilizing the high-dimensional RIS information.
-Moreover, this localization algorithm exhibits considerable robustness against variations in unoptimized phase shifts.
+Simulation results reveal that the localization accuracy of the proposed TFBF algorithm is enhanced by utilizing the high-dimensional RIS information. }